Wences91/academic-website/content/project/knowmetrics/index.md

 ---
-title: Knowmetrics$:$ Knowledge measurement in the digital society
+title: "Knowmetrics: Knowledge measurement in the digital society"
-summary: The project combining theoretical propositions with applied developments via the ‘Knowmetrics’ web platform, which constitutes the nucleus of the project and its communication plan..
+summary: The project combining theoretical propositions with applied developments via the ‘Knowmetrics’ web platform, which constitutes the nucleus of the project and its communication plan.
 tags:
 - Digital Humanities
 - Altmetrics